-Japan has become the latest customer to sign up for the Kongsberg Naval Strike Missile (JSM) to arm its fleet of F-35 fifth-generation fighters.
+Japan has become the latest customer to sign up for the Kongsberg Joint Strike Missile (JSM) to arm its fleet of F-35 fifth-generation fighters.
 Kongsberg Defence & Aerospace announced the contract with Japan yesterday, March 11.
 The agreement covers the supply of “initial deliveries” comprising an undisclosed number of JSMs.
 Kongsberg and the Japanese government have not disclosed the value of the deal.

 JSM development began in 2008 and was completed in mid-2018 after a series of successful validation test firings.
 The JSM is derived from the same company’s Naval Strike Missile, with which it shares many components, but the weapon has been scaled down to fit inside the weapon bays of the F-35.